ykaitao/setting-up-a-professional-data-science-environment/how-to-use/git.md

 git diff origin/master --name-only # Display the changes of the current branch compared with the remote/master (only show the filenames).

+git diff origin/master --stat --cached # Display which files are changed compared with remote master

 git status # Display the status of the current branch.

-git show -1 # show file changes of the last commit. `git show -2` for last second. git diff --stat --cached origin/master # show which files are changed compared with remote master
+git show -1 # Show file changes of the last commit. `git show -2` for last second.

 git merge <another_branch> # Merge another branch into the current branch.